Zoning Board of Appeals

 Validity of Variations

-An approved variation by the Board of Trustees is valid for one (1) year from the date on which it is approved.
-If the work for which the variation is granted is completed within one (1) year of the approval date, and all of the conditions of the variation approval are met, then the variation will never expire.
-However, if a building permit is not received, and significant work is not completed on the improvement for which a variation was necessary after one (1) year, the variation will expire.
+An approved variations by the Board of Trustees are valid for two (2) years from the date on which it is approved, as long as the project is under substantial construction.
+However, if a building permit is not received, and significant work is not completed on the improvement for which a variation was necessary after two (2) year, the variation will expire.
 The petitioner will have to apply for a variation again if construction cannot be completed in compliance with the current requirements of the Zoning Ordinance.